karmenatwork/tensorflow-on-m3-macos/README.md

 `xcode-select --install`

-Choose based on your [experience.](https://docs.anaconda.com/distro-or-miniconda/)

-I have followed [conda's tip](https://conda.io/projects/conda/en/latest/user-guide/install/index.html): "If you are just starting out, we recommend installing conda via the Miniconda installer."
-I just finished an AI/ML bootcamp and since I'm still a bun in the owen, I chose to [download the latest](https://conda.io/projects/conda/en/latest/index.html)
+Choose based on your [experience.](https://docs.anaconda.com/distro-or-miniconda/).
+I have followed [Conda's tip](https://conda.io/projects/conda/en/latest/user-guide/install/index.html): "If you are just starting out, we recommend installing conda via the Miniconda installer."
-Miniconda installer for macOS with Apple Silicon.
+I just finished an AI/ML bootcamp and since I'm still a bun in the oven!😅, I chose to [download the latest](https://conda.io/projects/conda/en/latest/index.html) Miniconda installer for macOS with Apple Silicon.
 Then I followed its instructions.

 After the installation is finished, open your ternminal and type the command  `conda`.
 You will see `(base)` which is the default environment.
 It's a good idea to have jupyter installed there.

 `(base) ➜  ~ conda install -y jupyter`

 ## Installation